Jurickson Profar Player Props: Rockies vs. Padres

-Jurickson Profar -- with a slugging percentage of .326 in his past 10 games (including zero homers) -- will be in action for the Colorado Rockies against the San Diego Padres, with Yu Darvish on the hill, on June 9 at 8:40 PM ET.
+On Saturday, Jurickson Profar (.333 slugging percentage in past 10 games, with no home runs) and the Colorado Rockies face the San Diego Padres, whose starting pitcher will be Ryan Weathers.
+First pitch is at 3:10 PM ET.

-In his last appearance, he racked up two hits (going 2-for-5) against the Giants.
+In his last game he had a one-hit showing (1-for-4) against the Padres.

 Jurickson Profar Game Info & Props vs. the Padres